-Clean fantasy releases our imaginations to new worlds; to hope, despair, weakness and strength; to kingdoms won and lost under suns near and far.
-Such stories weave human experience into a myriad adventures and explores the indomitable force of true relationships in the face of evil.
+Clean fantasy releases our imaginations to new worlds.
+In them we see hope, despair, weakness and strength by contrast; we find kingdoms won and lost under suns near and far.
+Such stories weave human experience into a myriad adventures and explores the indomitable force of true relationships forged in the face of evil.

-And the clarion-clear cry of clean fantasy adventure is hope.
+For the clarion-clear cry of fantasy adventure is hope.
 Hope despite the wrongness in the world and in ourselves, despite fear, despite death, in spite of life challenges.
-Indeed, fantasy shows us how to overcome our challenges, how to use them as steps upward, toward love and joy.
+Indeed, clean fantasy shows us how to overcome our challenges, how to use our difficulties as stepping stones to love and joy, perseverance and strength.

 Q 2: What is Falcon Heart about?

-A: Falcon Heart is an immersive YA fantasy with threads of wonder, romance, and mystery woven in.
-Fans of Anna Thayer’s The Traitor’s Heir (The Knight of Eldaran series), Lisa T. Bergren’s River of Time series, and Patrick Carr’s The Shock of Night (The Darkwater Saga) would enjoy Falcon Heart.
+A: Falcon Heart is an immersive YA fantasy with threads of wonder, romance, and mystery.
+Fans of Anna Thayer’s The Traitor’s Heir (The Knight of Eldaran series), CJ Brightley’s Erdemen Honor series, Patrick Carr’s The Shock of Night (The Darkwater Saga), Andrew Peterson’s The Wingfeather Saga, and Jonathan Renshaw’s Dawn of Wonder would enjoy Falcon Heart.

-It is a medieval tale of Kyrin Cieri, stronghold first daughter, who fears a blade after her mother is murdered and seeks courage to win back her freedom and her place.
-Kyrin’s dreams of a tiger and a captive falcon lead her into a deadly conflict of revenge, compassion, and intrigue between the Caliph’s slaver and those she loves.
+This is a medieval tale of Kyrin Cieri, stronghold first daughter, who fears a blade after her mother is murdered and seeks the courage to win her freedom and her place.
+Kyrin’s dreams of a tiger and a captive falcon lead her into a deadly conflict of revenge, compassion, and intrigue between a slaver, the Caliph’s court, and those she loves.

-The Falcon Chronicle is an epic story of assassins and war, friends and enemies, betrayal and a love that must choose.
-She must struggle for her freedom, her heart, and her people.
-If you enjoy YA fantasy adventure, Falcon Heart is for you.
+The Falcon Chronicle is an epic story of friends, assassins, and war, betrayal, and a love that must choose.
+Kyrin grapples for her freedom, her heart, her people, and her kingdom.
+If you enjoy YA fantasy adventure, The Falcon Chronicle is for you.